Current Funding Initiatives

 A multi-gas detector is a device that detects multiple potentially harmful gases and alerts those nearby with an alarm, light or a combination of both.
 Firefighters use these to monitor the environment and ensure firefighters and civilians’ safety while responding to calls.
 They can be used to monitor oxygen levels, gas leaks, and even colorless and odorless gasses like carbon monoxide.

 - Water Rescue PPE for shore-based water rescues (263 sets needed)

 - SDFD Cadet Program

 Your gifts ensure safety and protection for our region and our fire-rescue personnel.
 We cannot do what we do without your support.
-We invite you to join us as a community partner in making San Diego and the surrounding region safer for our fire-rescue personnel and our residents by joining the San Diego Bucket Brigade with a monthly or annual tax-deductible gift.
+We invite you to join us today as a community partner in making San Diego and the surrounding region safer for our fire-rescue personnel and our residents with a tax-deductible gift of support.